 At the end of a hard day’s physical labour, it was gratifying to know that our collective efforts alongside funding provided by the Ecological Continuity Trust had secured this long-term field experiment for another 25 years.
 It is even better to know that these plots continue to reveal the insights of scrub development, being one of only six of the sites in the UK investigating continuous vegetation development in detail over more than 25 years.

-A special thanks goes to all the wiling volunteers including Sonning Common Green Gym and Oxford Conservation Volunteers.
+A special thanks goes to the Chilterns Conservation Board and Natural England for helping to fund the project and all the wiling volunteers including Sonning Common Green Gym and Oxford Conservation Volunteers.
 A nod also to Mick Venters of Natural England and Dr Tim King for their dedication to the plots and ensuring their preservation for another 25 years!